 With the many delays, there have obviously been a few release dates.
-If everything goes on schedule (fingers crossed), the Uncharted movie had been scheduled for a March 5, 2021 release.
-But the Coronavirus ended up delaying a ton of 2020 movies until 2021, which means that this release date was never hit.
+The Uncharted movie had been scheduled for a March 5, 2021 release.
+But the Coronavirus ended up delaying a ton of movies, which means that this release date was never hit.
 There were other dates, like July 16, 2021, but that date also passed without a movie release.

 THE UNCHARTED MOVIE’S ROCKY ROAD

 Ten years is a long time, even by Hollywood standards.
 But that is how long it has been since Sony and Naughty Dog first announced that they were adapting the Uncharted game into an Uncharted movie.

 The video game series is one of the most popular games ever released on the PlayStation console.
 So how many names have been attached to the project since that initial announcement?
 Let’s count.

 Spider-Man producer (1) Avi Arad was first with screenwriter (2) Kyle Ward tabbed to write the script.
 Ward dropped out to be replaced by (3) Thomas Dean Donnelly and (4) Joshua Oppenheimer.
 (5) David O. Russell was then brought on as director.
 Sony was thrilled with the Donnelly/Oppenheimer script and wanted to fast-track the movie for a summer 2011 release.
 Shortly after this announcement was another that even though Russell was on board, negotiations between the director and studio had broken down.